From Vietnam War to a Turkish beach, the shock of the photo endures

 “We don’t have a clear-cut example of a single photograph having so much influence overnight,” said Stuart Franklin, a Magnum photographer who shot the image of a Chinese man standing in front of a tank in Tiananmen Square in 1989.

-Social media played a crucial part not only in disseminating the photo but in engaging people’s emotions, said Jenny Matthews, a photographer who has worked around the world for media and aid organizations.
+Social media played a crucial part not only in disseminating the photo but in engaging people’s emotions, said Jenny Matthews, a photographer who has worked around the world for media and aid organisations.

 “People felt that they could be involved with the picture by saying how sad they felt,” she said.